jamiesonbecker/fillup.js/README.md

 fillup.js
 =========

-*FillUp is a tiny (1 line!) jQuery plugin and pure HTML templater.*
+*FillUp is a tiny (1 line!) jQuery plugin and pure HTML templater.* That's right...
+250 bytes!

 The short story is that it just clones a source div and fills up the destination div with that copy -- and the long story is only slightly more complicated that that.